syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 3. Install the [Syncfusion.HtmlToPdfConverter.Net.Linux](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Linux/) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 ![Convert HTMLToPDF Azure NetCore Step3](htmlconversion_images/AzureNetCore3.png)

-## There are two ways to install the dependency packages to Azure server:
+There are two ways to install the dependency packages to Azure server
 1. Using SSH from Azure portal.
 2. By running the commands from C#.

-### Using SSH command line:
+### Using SSH command line

 1. After publishing the Web application, login to the Azure portal in a web interface and open the published app service.
 Under Development Tools Menu, Open the SSH and Click the go link.
 ![Convert HTMLToPDF Azure NetCore Step4](htmlconversion_images/AzureNetCore4.png)

 2. From the terminal window, you can install the dependency packages.
 Use the following single command to install all dependencies packages.